 A party's Daily ICAP Owned for a specific demand resource is equal to the Daily Nominated DR Value adjusted for the ICAP amounts transacted through a party's approved unit-specific bilateral sales/purchases for such demand resource in effect for such day.
 Prior to the Delivery Year demand resource registration process in DR Hub system, the Daily Nominated DR Value for an FRR Entity's Demand Resource is established based on PJM's approval of the FRR Entity's DR Sell Offer Plan and PJM's submittal of a corresponding DR Modification into the eRPM system.
-After the Delivery Year demand resource registration process begins in DR Hub system, the Daily Nominated DR value for a Demand Resource for a Delivery Year is established based on confirmed registrations in "completed" status linked to the DR Resource in the DR Hub system.
-Effective with the 2020/2021 Delivery Year, the Daily Nominated Value of a Demand Resource is determined for summer period of June through October and May of Delivery Year and non-summer period of November through April of Delivery Year based on information provided in the linked Capacity Performance registrations in the DR Hub system.
+After the Delivery Year demand resource registration process begins in DR Hub system, the Daily Nominated DR value for a Demand Resource for a Delivery Year is established based on confirmed Demand Resource Registrations in "completed" status linked to the DR Resource in the DR Hub system in accordance with Section 4.3.4 of Manual 18.

-The term of the resource's commitment to the FRR Capacity Plan may be less than a Delivery Year.
+&lt;sup>39 The term of the resource's commitment to the FRR Capacity Plan may be less than a Delivery Year.

 A party's Daily Demand Resource Position for a Demand Resource is calculated dynamically by the eRPM system and is equal to the Daily ICAP Owned \ DR Factor \ Forecast Pool Requirement.
-Effective with the 2018/2019 Delivery Year, the DR Factor is no longer considered in the calculation of a party's Daily Demand Resource Position.
+Effective with the 2018/2019 Delivery Year, the DR Factor is no longer considered in the calculation of a party's Daily Demand Resource Position in the eRPM system.